yalcingoben/MeDirect-Assesment/README.md

 # Features

-1. Fixer and ExchangeRateAPI integration completed.
-You can do it from **appSettings.Development.json** if you want to change it.
+1. Fixer and ExchangeRateAPI integrations are completed.
+You can change it from **appSettings.Development.json** whichever you want to use.
 2. Redis is used for Caching.
 3. MongoDB is used for Exception Logging and saving the Trading History.
 4. Rate Limiting feature is completed.
-You can reach the **Rate Limiting** node from **appSettings.Development.json**, if you want to change the RateLimiting parameters.
+You can reach the **Rate Limiting** node from **appSettings.Development.json**, if you need to adjust the RateLimiting parameters.
 5. Unit test has been written for all projects.